thearyadev/MSRF/README.md

 ```
-### v0.6b Changes:
+### v0.7b Changes:
-- Support for Server instance (see `Installation: Server` in README)
-- Changed to Poetry for dependency management
-- Minor UI changes
-- Update error report file name to include email address of account which the error occured in.
-- Max accounts changed from 8 to 10
+- Server Instance Bug Fixes.
+(Feedback on this is greatly appriciated)
+- Add Error Count column to accounts table.
+    - This will let you address potential problems.
+Note: Before running into the github issues with a list of errors, please read the Errors section of this readme.
+Many errors generated are not legitimate problems.
+    - This should primarily be used to identify accounts you may want to double check on, to check if they have been banned, or something else.

 ```